AckerlyXu/heima/articles/active-directory/connect/active-directory-aadconnectsync-change-the-configuration.md

  1. Go to the **Connectors** tab in the Synchronization Service Manager.
  2. Right-click the **Azure AD Connector** and select **Properties**.
  3. In the pop-up dialog box, go to the **Select Attributes** tab.
- 4. Make sure the PreferredDataLocation attribute is checked in the attribute list.
+ 4. Make sure the UserType attribute is checked in the attribute list.
  5. Click **OK** to save.

 ![Add source attribute to Azure AD Connector schema](./media/active-directory-aadconnectsync-change-the-configuration/usertype2.png)